unneta/Sorting-Visualizer/README.md

-Welcome to our Sorting Algorithm Visualizer!
+Welcome to Sorting Algorithm Visualizer!
 Dive into the fascinating world of sorting algorithms with our interactive platform.
-We offer a dynamic visual representation of various sorting techniques, allowing you to witness the inner workings of each algorithm in action.
+It offers a dynamic visual representation of various sorting techniques, allowing you to witness the inner workings of each algorithm in action.

 Implemented Algorithms: